seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **BASSANIO**
 O sweet Portia,
-Here are a few of the unpleasant’st words
+Here are a few of the unpleasant'st words
 That ever blotted paper!
 Gentle lady,
 When I did first impart my love to you,
 I freely told you, all the wealth I had